ivvyami/HW6_WeatherPy/README.md

 ### Latitude vs. Wind Speed
 ![Image4](Lat_vs_WindSpeed.png)

-* Not a clear relationship, seems like wind speeds stay relatively low depending on Latitude.
+* Not a clear relationship, seems like wind speeds stay relatively low no matter the Latitude.

 Latitude and Temperature is the only scatter plot that shows a definitive relationship, but it would be nice to see how temperature and the other variables to see what the relationship is for them.